First Light And Reionization Epoch Simulations (FLARES) -- XIX: Supermassive black hole mergers in the early Universe and their environmental dependence: Implications on GW observations

 The total SMBH merger rates (i.e. considering all mergers with ${\rm SNR} \geq 0$) and the LISA detection rates (i.e. including only mergers with ${\rm SNR} \geq 10$) as a function of redshift are shown in Figure~\ref{fig:det_rate}, represented by blue and orange solid curves, respectively.
 Within the redshift range $5 \la z \la 9$, the ratio between the detection and total merger rates is $\sim 0.5$, indicating that roughly half of SMBH mergers can be detected by LISA.

 For comparison, we also plot the total SMBH merger rates from the TNG300 \citep{DeGraf2021} and ASTRID \citep{Ni2022} simulations, which, compared to other periodic cosmological hydrodynamical simulations with uniform resolution, have larger box sizes and provide better statistics for galaxies in the early Universe.
 The SMBH merger rates from FLARES agree well with those from the TNG300 simulation.
 The TNG300 simulation, with a box size of 302.6 cMpc, is the largest among all TNG simulations \citep{Pillepich2018} but also has the lowest particle resolution, a factor $\sim 10$ lower than FLARES.
 The earliest SMBH merger in TNG300 occurred at $z = 8.18$.
 In comparison, the earliest SMBH merger in FLARES took place at $z = 10.85$.
 As a result, FLARES enables us to compute the SMBH merger rates at even earlier cosmic times.
 With a box size of 369.1 cMpc, the ASTRID simulation predicts systematically higher SMBH merger rates -- by a factor of a few -- compared to FLARES and TNG across the redshift range shown in Figure~\ref{fig:det_rate}.
-This discrepancy likely arises from differences in modeling SMBH dynamics (e.g. ASTRID introduces a dynamical friction subgrid model for SMBHs, whereas FLARES and TNG reposition SMBHs to the local potential minimum) and SMBH seeding (e.g. ASTRID assigns seed masses following a power-law distribution, allowing for lower-mass seeds, instead of a fixed SMBH seed mass).
+This discrepancy likely arises primarily from differences in SMBH seeding prescriptions.
+For example, ASTRID assigns seed masses following a power-law distribution, allowing for lower-mass seeds and resulting in a higher abundance of seed SMBHs in low-mass haloes compared to the fixed-mass seeding adopted in FLARES and TNG.
 See \citet{Ni2022} for further details on the ASTRID SMBH model and the discussions in \citet{DeGraf2024}.

 By integrating the LISA detection rate (orange solid curve in Figure~\ref{fig:det_rate}) over the redshift range $z = 4.69$ to $10.85$ (covered by FLARES SMBH mergers), we estimate that LISA will detect SMBH mergers at $z \geq 4.69$ at a rate of $0.030~{\rm yr}^{-1}$.
-This suggests that detections of SMBH mergers at these early cosmic times will be rare but still within reach for LISA over its planned mission lifetime (i.e. at least 4 years but potentially up to 10 years, according to \citealt{Amaro-Seoane2017,Colpi2024}).
-We note that this is not the total detection rate for the LISA observatory, as SMBH mergers occurring at lower redshifts will contribute additional detections and even dominate the total number of detections \citep[see e.g.][]{Salcido2016,Katz2020,DeGraf2021}.
+This suggests that detections of SMBH mergers with $M_{\rm tot} \ga 10^{5}~{\rm M}_{\sun}$ at these early cosmic times will be rare but still within reach for LISA over its planned mission lifetime (i.e. at least 4 years but potentially up to 10 years, according to \citealt{Amaro-Seoane2017,Colpi2024}).